bobbybudnick/SFS-Palmtop/README.md

 design notes
 -----
 A pi 3 would be an obvious better fit here but I used what I had.
+Using a 4 inch SPI screen instead would free up the HDMI port which would be freeing if this were used as a primary device or it could be used as a mobile video, audio, web or presentation device.